The Hakka MX is our answer to the Swiss Army Knife.

 The Fox AX fork will only fit on the 55cm frame!
 It will touch the down tube on all other frame sizes.
 And it messes with the geo a lot, slackening the angles.
 It is not recommended.

 The Fox 32 Taper Cast fork will clear all sizes of Hakka MX.
-The fork is 40mm taller than the stock Enve fork, so the Hakka's geometry will be slackened, significantly altering the geometry.
+The fork is 40mm taller than the stock Enve fork, the Hakka's geometry will be slackened, significantly altering the geometry.
 Unlike the previous Fox 32 AX, there will not be interference between the frame and fork using the Fox 32 Taper Cast.
+Please note: The Hakka MX only supports the Fox 32 Taper Cast with 700C wheels, not 650B.

 You can find torque specs for the Hakka MX in the tab on the right.